Lee County, Florida: Climate

-Lee County has a year-round warm, monsoon-influenced climate that is close to the boundary between tropical and subtropical climates (18 °C in the coldest month), thus is either classified as a humid subtropical climate (Köppen Cfa), which is the classification used by NOAA, or a tropical savanna climate (Köppen Aw).
+Lee County has a year-round warm, monsoon-influenced climate that is close to the boundary between tropical and subtropical climates (18 °C in the coldest month), thus is either classified as a humid subtropical climate (Köppen Cfa), which is the classification used by National Oceanic and Atmospheric Administration, or a tropical savanna climate (Köppen Aw).
 Lee County has short, warm winters, and long, hot, humid summers, with most of the year's rainfall occurring from June to September.
 The temperature rarely rises to 100 °F or lowers to the freezing mark.
 At 89, Lee County leads the nation in the number of days annually in which a thunderstorm is close enough for thunder to be heard.
 The monthly daily average temperature ranges from 64.2 °F in January to 83.4 °F in August, with the annual mean being 75.1 °F. Records range from 24 °F on December 29, 1894 up to 103 °F on June 16–17, 1981.